Love ‘em or hate ‘em, managers are crucial to every organization.

 17. How important are deadlines?

-Get an idea for how firm or flexible they'll be and how they handle late work during project management.
+Get an idea of how firm or flexible they'll be and how they handle late work during project management.

 18. How do you handle missed deadlines?